-Native to northern and eastern China, lacebark pine (Pinus bungeana) is a great shade tree that is low maintenance and easy to care for.
+Native to northern and eastern China, lacebark pine (Pinus bungeana) is an excellent shade tree that is low-maintenance and easy to care for.
 Its mottled bark sets it apart from other pine species and is especially noticeable in the winter months.
 Layers of green, yellow, brown, purple, and red bark stand in stark contrast to the white snow backdrop.

-This species of pine is usually not as readily available at nurseries and garden centers and most other pines, so it may require some hunting around to find some.
+This species of pine is usually not as readily available at nurseries and garden centers as some other pines are, so it may require a bit of hunting around to find.
 It will be worth the wait though!
-Lacebark pines are easy to care for, less prone to common pests and diseases as other pines, moderately drought tolerant, and can tolerate a wider range of soil acidity than most other pine species.
+Lacebark pines are less prone to common pests and diseases as other pines, moderately drought-tolerant, and can abide a wider range of soil acidity than most other pine species.
+This slow-growing evergreen is best planted in early spring.
 Learn how to grow these unique pine trees on your property below.

 |Botanical Name||Pinus bungeana|